America’s True Patriots

-The patriotism Sobran hymns is a relaxed, healthful patriotism.
+The patriotism Sobran hymns is a relaxed, natural, healthful patriotism.

 It is a patriotism of the heart.

-This patriotism flies no ideological flags, hauls no metaphysical cargo, steers by no heavenly star.
+This patriotism flies no ideological flag, hauls no missionary cargo, steers by no heavenly star.

 It is the patriotism of the prairie, of the plain, of the lonely jackrabbit crossroad, of the greasy spoon, of the truckstop, of the front porch, of the pool hall… of Main Street.

-Might they sometimes forget to wash behind the ears?
+Might they sometimes neglect to wash behind the ears?
 Might they mistake the salad fork for the dinner fork?

 The nationalist, meantime, does not laugh.

 “Patriotism is relaxed,” as Sobran concludes.
 “Nationalism is rigid.”